LGBT YouthLine's referral database is for in-person and/or location-based organizations, collectives, and resources for 2SLGBTQ+ youth in Ontario.

 Individuals can come to our CTS for more than just supervised consumption.
 We also offer naloxone training, basic wound care and referrals to social programming and treatment.
 We can provide T packs for testosterone injection upon request.

-2nd Tuesday of the month 3-4pm Trans/Non binary group
+Trans/Non-binary group: 2nd Tuesday of the month 3pm-4pm

-2nd Tuesday of the month 6-8pm Mens sexwork drop in
+Men's sex worker drop-in: 2nd Tuesday of the month 6pm-8pm

 GRCGED is an intersectional feminist group and community space dedicated to fighting oppression and promoting diversity through education, advocacy, activism, resource provision, skill-building, outreach and community-building on campus and in the region.
 Thank you for supporting our vision for a more just and equitable world.